 2.6.2 Enzymes antioxidants activity

 Superoxide dismutase (SOD), glutathione peroxidase (GPx), glutathione reductase (GR) were determined in 250mg of the kidney homogeneizated in sodium phosphate buffer (0.1 mol.
 L-1, pH 7.0, with EDTA 1 mmol.
 L-1, DTT 3 mmol.L-1 and PMSF 1 mmol.L-1), after centrifugation at 1000 g for 10 minutes at 4°C. The activity of the enzymes SOD, GPx and GR were determined using commercial Randox spectrophotometric kits (Randox Laboratories Ltd., Antrim, UK).
 The results were expressed in U.mg-1 of proteins.
-To determine catalase activity, a homogenate was prepared using 20 mg of kidney em Tris-HCl buffer (50 mmol.
+To determine catalase activity, a homogenate was prepared using 20 mg of kidney in Tris-HCl buffer (50 mmol.
 L-1, pH 7.4) after centrifugation according to method described by AEBI, H. (Aebi, 1984) using hydrogen peroxide (0.3M).
 The results were expressed as U.mg of proteins.
 The proteins in were measured according to the method of Bradford (Bradford, 1976).

 2.7 Statistical analysis